 How much does Perfect Pet Insurance cost?

 In the below table we highlight the cost of a Perfect Pet Insurance policy.
-The quotes are based on a 6-month-old male mixed breed cat and dog with no underlying health conditions and living in a South East postcode.
+The quotes are based on a 1-year-old male mixed breed cat and dog with no underlying health conditions and living in a South East postcode.